bachue/sequel-unicache/README.md

 ## Notice

-* You must use unicache as the document mentioned then cache can work.
+* You must call Sequel APIs as the document mentioned then cache can work.

+* You must set primary key before you call any Unicache DSL if you need.

-* You don't have to enable it during the testing or development.
+* You don't have to enable Unicache during the testing or development.

 * If someone update database directly or by another project without unicache, then cache in memcache won't be expired automatically.
   You must manipulate cache manually or by another mechanism.